reynoldspravindev/databricks-lakebase-inventory/README.md

 The application provides comprehensive management interfaces for all inventory entities:

+### SKU Management
+- Create, edit, and delete product SKUs
+- Define SKU codes, item names, descriptions, and unit pricing
+- Associate SKUs with product categories
+- Filter SKUs by category with real-time search
+- SKUs cannot be deleted if they have associated inventory items

 ### Categories Management
 - Create, edit, and delete product categories
 - Organize inventory items by category for better reporting
 - View item counts per category
-- Categories cannot be deleted if they have associated items
+- Categories cannot be deleted if they have associated SKUs or items

 ### Warehouses Management
 - Manage multiple warehouse locations